SCONUL Access Scheme

 - Opening times vary throughout the year and during the summer.
 Visit the library website for current opening times.

 - You may borrow up to eight books from the Main Collections of any DCU Library site.
 Books held in the Library Store and Special Collections Library are available only on request via the record in Library Search.
 The normal loan period is three weeks.

 - Some categories of material will not be available for loan.
-These include journals, reference books and 48-hour loans.
+These include journals and reference books.

 - Guest Wi-Fi access is supported throughout library spaces.

 - Power points are available throughout library spaces for laptop use.

-- Brand new Library Search interface recently launched for dynamic and flexible exploration of our print collections
+- Library Search interface available for dynamic and flexible exploration of our print collections

 - Access to Library PCs is not available at this time.